isfopo/windchimes/README.md

 - Week 6
     - [ ] Polish UI to make a simple and elegant interface
     - [ ] Each chime should have an SVG that is larger for lower notes and different look based on selected material
-    - [ ] Create an SVG of a "braket" that "holds" the chimes.
+    - [ ] Create an SVG of a "bracket" that "holds" the chimes.
 This should expand to fit more chimes.

 - Week 7
     - [ ] Deploy Web app